countdigi/talk-2018-git/notes.md

+- Git manages changes to a tree of files over time

+- Git is optimized for:
+  - Distributed Development
+  - Large file counts
+  - Complex merges
+  - Making trial branches
+  - Being very fast
+  - Being robust

+- The SHA1 is king
+  - objects consist of:
+    - blob (the contents of the file)
+    - tree (directories of blobs or other trees)
+    - commit:
+      - pointer to tree
+      - pointer to parent commit
+      - message explaining commit

+- usually one commit in the repo that has no parent commit ("root" commit)

+- The `.git` dir contains
+  - `config` - Configuration file
+  - `objects/*` - The ojbect repository
+  - `refs/heads/*` - branches (e.g. `refs/heads/master`)
+  - `refs/remotes/*` - remote tracking branches (e.g. `refs/remotes/origin/master`)
+  - `index` - the "index cache"
+  - `HEAD` - points to one of the branches (the current branch where commits go)

+- All git commands start with `git` (e.g. `git add`, `git commit`)

+- Creating a repo
+  - git init
+  - edit .gitignore
+  - git add .
+  - git commit
+  - git branch
+  - git log --all --decorate --pretty --graph
+  - git show --summary HEAD
+  - git show --summary master
+  - git show --summary commit

+- Cloning
+  - creates a git repo from an existing repo
+  - generally creates a subdirectory
+  - your workflies and .git are in there
+  - remote branches are "tracked"
+  - remote HEAD branch checke out as your initial master branch as well
+  - clone repo identifies as origin (just arbitrary default)

+- Commiting:
+  - Your work product is more commits
+  - These are always on a branch
+  - A branch is just a named commit
+  - When you commit, the former branch head becomes the parent
+  - The branch head moves to be the new commit
+  - Thus youre creating a directele acyclic graph
+  - a merge is a just a commit with multiple parents

+- A git repoistory is simply a database containing all the information neeed to reatin and manage the revisions and history of a project

+- Unlike most other VCSs, the git repoistory not only provides a complete working copy of all the files in the repostitory but also a copy of the repository itself with which to work

+- Within a repository there are two primary data structures:
+  - object store
+  - index

+- Each version of a file is represented as a blob.
+Blob, a contraction of “binary large object,” is a term that’s commonly used in computing to refer to some variable or file that can contain any data and whose internal structure is ignored by the program.
+A blob is treated as being opaque.
+A blob holds a file’s data but does not contain any metadata about the file or even its name.

+- Blobs - Each version of a file is represented as a blob.
+Blob, a contraction of “binary large object,” is a term that’s commonly used in computing to refer to some variable or file that can contain any data and whose internal structure is ignored by the program.
+A blob is treated as being opaque.
+A blob holds a file’s data but does not contain any metadata about the file or even its name.

+- Trees - A tree object represents one level of directory information.
+It records blob identifiers, path names, and a bit of metadata for all the files in one directory.
+It can also recursively reference other (sub)tree objects and thus build a complete hierarchy of files and subdirectories.

+- Commits - Each version of a file is represented as a blob.
+Blob, a contraction of “binary large object,” is a term that’s commonly used in computing to refer to some variable or file that can contain any data and whose internal structure is ignored by the program.
+A blob is treated as being opaque.
+A blob holds a file’s data but does not contain any metadata about the file or even its name.

+  Trees - A tree object represents one level of directory information.
+It records blob identifiers, path names, and a bit of metadata for all the files in one directory.
+It can also recursively reference other (sub)tree objects and thus build a complete hierarchy of files and subdirectories.

+  Commits - A commit object holds metadata for each change introduced into the repository, including the author, committer, commit date, and log message.
+Each commit points to a tree object that captures, in one complete snapshot, the state of the repository at the time the commit was performed.
+The initial commit, or root commit, has no parent.
+Most commits have one commit parent, although later in the book (Chapter 9) we explain how a commit can reference more than one parent.

 - Because the address space is so large and random, we can save typing using the first 7 characters of the SHA to Git (e.g.  `29933f2`) but scripts should use the full value.